telerik/ajax-docs/controls/pivotgrid/mobile-support/render-modes.md

 * **Auto** — this option will automatically decide how to render the control on a smartphone, tablet or PC and will switch	between **Classic** and **Mobile** render modes (depending on the used device).

->important RadPivotGrid and its child controls, as well as the other controls included in the Telerik® UI for ASP.NET Ajax suite that utilize render modes, support only one type of render mode per page.
+>important RadPivotGrid and its child controls, as well as the other controls included in the Telerik® UI for ASP.NET AJAX suite that utilize render modes, support only one type of render mode per page.
 All such controls must have the same RenderMode on a given page.
 This also includes instances from user controls and master pages.
 >